pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 $$\operatorname{det}(A) = |A| = {\begin{vmatrix} a&b \\ c&d \end{vmatrix}} = ad-bc.$$

-Speech Rule Engine's heuristics (again, the best around) will identify the middle part as a matrix determinant but still treats `|A|` as absolute value.
+Speech Rule Engine's heuristics (the best around) will identify the middle part as a matrix determinant but still treats `|A|` as absolute value.
 And in fairness, if we didn't have the first part, that A might still be some poorly named scalar.

 A key feature of the heuristics is surprisingly boring and complex: grouping things.
 Where do subexpressions start and end?
 Since print equation layout is inherently non-semantic and built for author convenience, most authoring does not (have to) care about grouping the structure well.
 Who cares, you'll work it out visually and from context (thanks, PEMDAS!).